ThorstenKalkbrenner/New_TDA_Developer_API/README.md

 nodejs quoteStream.js

-save initial access_token and refresh_token response in a file as outlined in https://developer.tdameritrade.com/content/simple-auth-local-apps
+save initial access_token and refresh_token response in a file tdoa.json as outlined in https://developer.tdameritrade.com/content/simple-auth-local-apps

-php tdAuth.php subscription => get subscription credetials for node streamer above
+php tdAuth.php subscription => get subscription credentials for node streamer above

 more functions:
 - movers
 - hours
 - quotes
-- order (regular and orderext for after hour orders) ...
+- order (regular and orderext for after hour orders)
+- ordercancel
+- orderstatus
+- transactions
+- history

+...

 see file.

+IMPORTANT: make sure to run this in a protected / single user / vm (or docker) enviroment.